 Banjjak Banjjak Bitnaneun uses ingredients that are 100% organic, including tea leaves that have been aged for at least 3 years, enhancing both flavor and fragrance.
-Even the desserts are made with natural ingredients without any addition of food coloring or artificial flavors.
-The interior of the café is neat and well organized, representing Korea’s traditional simplicity.
+Even the desserts are made with natural ingredients without any addition of food coloring or artificial flavors, so you know exactly what your child is eating.
+The interior of the café is also neat and well organized, representing Korea’s traditional simplicity.

 The café’s signature menu is the thick and rich black soybean smoothie.
 Its natural sweetness goes perfectly with roasted injeolmi (rice cakes coated with powdered soybeans), another popular menu.
 If you are looking for something more traditional, wormwood tea is your best option, brewed from wormwood leaves naturally ripened in the sea fog around Ganghwado Island.

 Owned by a chef with a degree from a prestigious cooking school, Ma non troppo offers exquisite handmade desserts made with organic flour, 100% natural New Zealand butter, and fresh eggs.
 Ma non troppo has been featured in several television programs for its reliable ingredients and outstanding taste.

 Signature menus include rosé cake, with the scent of roses; blueberry tart; raspberry chocolate mousse; and fruit roll cake.
 Each dessert is carefully crafted to please the eyes as well as the palate with its rich and refreshing taste.
 Try any one of the cream-filled desserts and you’ll be surprised at how addictive a mildly sweet cream can be.
 Grapefruit tea is another enjoyable treat at this café, served with grapefruit pulp that burst with flavors inside your mouth.